m-naveenprasath/Assemblyai-Openai-elevenlabs-voiceagent-/README.md

-# Assemblyai-Openai-elevenlabs-voiceagent-
+# Conversio AI

+Uses Python to integrate:
+- AssemblyAI for speech-to-text
-Uses AssemblyAI for speech-to-text, OpenAI for text processing, and ElevenLabs for text-to-speech.
+- OpenAI for text processing
+- ElevenLabs for text-to-speech